home > tour history > 1993 > copenhagen > Media Reviews

 Back

-Copenhagen, Denmark - Media Reviews
+Copenhagen, Denmark - Media Review Quotes

 159 shows of the world tour later, Def Leppard - the biggest band in the world, allegedly (well, they sell millions of records but they're experiencing difficulties in filling venues in Europe - have arrived in "wonderful, wonderful" Copenhagen.